cueki/hud-screenspace-shaders/README.md

 Note: `_rt_PowerOfTwoFB` doesn't require this, it's populated on-demand via `CopyRenderTargetToTexture()` when materials request it.

-### Important Note!
-(Please Read)
+### Please Read

-There are a couple of different framebuffers we can access, depending on settings.
+There are a few different framebuffers we can access, depending on settings.
 Here are some things to consider.

 **For `_rt_FullFrameFB`:**
 - Change `_rt_FullFrameFB1` to `_rt_FullFrameFB` in the VMTs and set `mat_hdr_level 1` instead of `mat_viewportscale`.
 Unfortunately, this does not work on all maps, and adds its own post processing that might interfere with the desired effect.